justint/papaya/README.md

 ### Arguments

+- `path`: The path to the image.
+It can be either:
+  - a full path (eg: `https://somesite.com/my-image.jpg`),
-- `path`: The path to the image relative to the `content` directory in the [directory structure](https://www.getzola.org/documentation/getting-started/directory-structure/).
+  - relative to the `content` directory in the [directory structure](https://www.getzola.org/documentation/getting-started/directory-structure/) (eg: `@/projects/project-1/my-image.jpg`), or
+  - relative to the current markdown file (eg: `./my-image.jpg`).
 - `alt`: _(optional)_ The alternate text for the image.
 - `caption`: _(optional)_ A caption for the image.
 Text/HTML/Tera templates supported.
 - `class`: _(optional)_ Any CSS classes to assign to the image.
 Multiple classes should be separated with a space (`" "`).